shiba24/event-vision-library/docs/usage.md

 pip install event-vision-library
 ```

-The supported python versions are 3.7, 3.8.
-3.9, 3.10.
+The supported python versions are 3.8.
+3.9, 3.10, and 3.11.
-3.7 will be dropped in future.

 ## Examples

-We will soon release a set of example use-cases.
+In the github, we have [some examples](https://github.com/shiba24/event-vision-library/tree/main/examples)

 ## API References